nf-core/website/sites/main-site/src/content/blog/2024/tools-3_0_0.md

     - nf_schema
 ```

-1. Commit the changes
+1. Commit the changes:

 ```bash
 git add .nf-core.yml
 git commit -m "Skip fastqc, igenomes and nf_schema"
 ```

-1. Retrigger the pipeline sync via the [GitHub Actions workflow](https://github.com/nf-core/tools/actions/workflows/sync.yml)
+1. Retrigger the pipeline sync via the [GitHub Actions workflow](https://github.com/nf-core/tools/actions/workflows/sync.yml) using the name of your pipeline as the input.

-1. Your template update merge should now have fewer conflicts. :tada:
+1. Your template update merge should now have fewer conflicts! 🎉

-# Relevant template updates
+# Important Template Updates

-## The `check_max()` function has been removed
+## The `check_max()` Function Has Been Removed

-The `check_map()` function has been replaced by the core Nextflow funcitonality `resourceLimits`.
+The `check_max()` function has been replaced by core Nextflow functionality called [`resourceLimits`](<](https://www.nextflow.io/docs/latest/reference/process.html#resourcelimits)>).

-The `resourceLimits` are specified in the `nextflow.config` file, and you can remove all mentions to `check_max()` and the parameters that nf-core was using (`max_cpus`, `max_memory` and `max_time`).
+The `resourceLimits` are specified in the `nextflow.config` file.
+You can remove all references to `check_max()` and its associated parameters (`max_cpus`, `max_memory`, and `max_time`).
-You can find more information in the [Nextflow documentation](https://www.nextflow.io/docs/latest/reference/process.html#resourcelimits).
+For more information, see the [Nextflow documentation](https://www.nextflow.io/docs/latest/reference/process.html#resourcelimits).

-## The `nf-validation plugin` has been replaced by `nf-schema`
+## The nf-validation Plugin Has Been Replaced by nf-schema

-The `nf-validation` plugin is deprecated and we are now using the new version, the `nf-schema` plugin.
+The `nf-validation` plugin is deprecated in favor of the new `nf-schema` plugin.

-This plugin uses a new JSON schmea draft (2020-12), and thus there are some changes required in the `nextflow_schema.json` and `asses/schema_input.json` files.
-You can follow the [migration guide](https://nextflow-io.github.io/nf-schema/2.0/migration_guide/) to see the required changes.
+This plugin uses a new JSON schema draft (2020-12), requiring changes to the `nextflow_schema.json` and `assets/schema_input.json` files.
+Follow the [migration guide](https://nextflow-io.github.io/nf-schema/2.0/migration_guide/) for required changes.

-As part of these change, the validation parameters are also replaced, the following parameters have been removed from `nextflow.config` and `nextflow_schema.json`:
+The following validation parameters have been removed from `nextflow.config` and `nextflow_schema.json`:

 - validationFailUnrecognisedParams
 - validationLenientMode